wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 # Inventory & Psyche

 <ins>**Inventory**</ins>.
 You have as many slots as twice your Fortitude.
-Inventory slots can be filled with objects, but is also filled with the scars and mutations you gain along the way.
-You gain scars when you get [wounded](#dying--healing) and can only be removed by magic.
+Inventory slots can be filled with objects, but is also filled with the Scars and mutations you gain along the way.
+You gain Scars when you get [wounded](#dying--healing) and can only be removed by magic.

 Small items like potions and daggers can be stacked in your inventory in packs of 3 of the same type.
 It takes your turn to retrieve an item during combat unless it is in your first 3 slots.